freddiehaddad/assembly/README.md

 pop     %rbp
 ```

-would suffice to achieve our goal returning us to the point when we entered `foo`.
+would suffice to achieve our goal returning us to the moment we entered `foo`.

 However, this is one observation that leads to another minor optimization that saves us the step of executing the `add` instruction.